overhide/overhide-widgets/README.md

 The backend is now running.

-You can try hitting it with http://localhost:8100/GetSchedule -- this is the demo's fees schedule.
+You can try hitting it with:

+- http://localhost:8100/GetSchedule -- this is the demo's fees schedule.
+- http://localhost:8100/GetToken -- provides the [overhide token](https://token.overhide.io/swagger.html) for use with `<overhide-hub ..>` component.
+- There is also the main `http://localhost:8100/RunFeature` endpoint is used by the demo front-ends (see [/demo-front-end/index.js](/demo-front-end/index.js)).

 Alternativelly, if you want to leverage the [Azure Function](https://azure.microsoft.com/en-us/services/functions/) core tooling: